deltachat/deltachat-pages/en/help.md

 Servers can therefore only see:

-- random sender and receiver addresses, by default
+- the sender and receiver addresses

-- and message size.
+- and the message size.

+By default, the addresses are randomly generated.

 All other message, contact and group metadata resides in the end-to-end encrypted part of messages.